 A family pet is part of millions of families.
-To be honest, our pets are usually considered a beloved member of the family and we want to keep them well-cared for.
+In fact, pets are usually considered part of the family, and we want to keep them well-cared for.

-Regrettably, pet hair can adversely affect your air conditioning system.
-But if you keep up with maintenance, you can ensure adequate airflow and protect your cooling system from harm.
+Unfortunately, pet hair usually has a negative impact on the efficiency of your air conditioning system.
+But with routine maintenance, you can ensure adequate airflow and protect your cooling system from harm.

-Your air filter is a key component of the HVAC system.
-The filter is the primary solution to capture airborne particles, such as dust, pollen and pet hair, stopping them from spreading through the ductwork.
-There is lots of variety in the materials they use to accomplish this, including fiberglass, pleated and electrostatic.
+A filter is an important part of any forced-air HVAC system.
+It captures airborne particles, such as dust, pollen and pet hair, preventing these contaminants from circulating in your home.
+AC filters come in many different versions, including fiberglass, pleated and electrostatic.
 The overall effectiveness of an air filter can be measured with its minimum efficiency reporting value (MERV), which is rated on a scale from 1 to 20, with higher ratings indicating better filtration.

-Your filter is primarily responsible for protecting the evaporator coil, blower motor and other important parts from dirt and debris that could cause damage.
-An efficient enough filter also improves indoor air quality by minimizing particulate matter, which often contribute to allergies, asthma attacks and other breathing problems.
+The primary purpose of an AC filter is to protect the evaporator coil, blower motor and other important parts from dirt and debris that could cause damage.
+At sufficient efficiency, the air filter also improves indoor air quality by keeping particles out of your indoor air, which often contribute to allergies, asthma attacks and similar conditions.

-As pets shed, their hair becomes airborne and can eventually get into the HVAC system through the return air ducts.
-When the filter is missing, pet hair can build up on the evaporator coil, blower motor, fan blades and other components, reducing their efficiency and life span.
-Hair can also mix with condensation formed during air conditioning, creating a breeding ground for mold and bacteria that can generate foul odors and lower indoor air quality.
+While animals are shedding, their hair becomes airborne and can eventually get into the HVAC system through the return air ducts.
+When the filter is missing, pet hair can build up on the evaporator coil, blower motor, fan blades and other components, slowing them down and reducing efficiency.
+Hair can also mix with condensation formed during air conditioning, creating a breeding ground for microorganisms, which can produce foul odors and lower indoor air quality.

-Even when the filter is already in place, pet hair can still lead to problems.
-When return airflow draws it toward the HVAC system, the filter traps the hair and prevents it from landing on delicate cooling components.
-That being said, eventually the filter will clog, limiting airflow and placing additional strain on the HVAC system.
-Without maintenance, you may experience higher energy bills and more frequent breakdowns.
+But even if you have an air filter installed, pet hair can still lead to problems.
+When return airflow arrives at the HVAC system, the filter does its job by trapping the hair and preventing it from landing on vulnerable cooling components.
+However, this clogs the filter more quickly than usual, decreasing airflow and increasing strain on the HVAC system.
+Without intervention, higher energy bills and more repair visits could be likely.

-Pet dander, made up of tiny skin flakes and saliva particles, commonly exacerbates respiratory problems for those suffering from allergies or asthma.
-You may benefit from a higher efficiency filter to ensure it can effectively capture and remove dander, which is much smaller than pet hair.
+Pet dander, made up of microscopic skin flakes and saliva particles, is a common allergen that causes respiratory problems in people with allergies or asthma.
+Filters with higher MERV ratings are more likely to effectively capture and remove dander, which is much smaller than pet hair.

 Maintaining an efficient, properly functioning air conditioner is certainly possible, even with pets living in your home.
 Here’s how:

-If you want to minimize the impact your pets have on your HVAC system and indoor air quality, choose [companyname] for personalized recommendations on the best solution.
-We offer a range of indoor air quality products designed to minimize pet hair and dander, like high-efficiency air filtration, whole-house ventilation and air duct cleaning.
-We’ll do our best to maintain your HVAC system's performance and energy efficiency.
+When you’re tired of excess pet hair affecting your HVAC system and indoor air quality, choose for personalized recommendations on the best solution.
+We can direct you to the right indoor air quality products best suited for combating pet hair and dander, like high-efficiency air filtration, whole-house ventilation and air duct cleaning.
+We’ll do whatever it takes to keep getting the most from your air conditioning.
 Enjoy the peace of mind that everything we do is backed by a one-year 100% satisfaction guarantee!
-To request indoor air quality services in North America, please contact [companyname] today.
+To request indoor air quality services in North America, please contact today.